sayanadhikari/sayanadhikari/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on
-  - :rocket: Spacecraft charging in Ionosphere using Particle-In-Cell method.
+  - :rocket: Spacecraft charging in Ionosphere.
-  - :moon: Probe performance in photo emissive lunar environment using Particle-In-Cell method.
+  - :moon: Probe performance in photo emissive lunar environment.
-  - :ocean: Instability and turbulence in plasma using Particle-In-Cell method.
+  - :ocean: Instability and turbulence in plasma.
 <!-- - 🌱 I’m currently learning ... -->
 - 👯 I’m looking to collaborate on
   - :handshake: Open sourced projects on scientific or community development issues.